 Q. What is Fringe?

 A. Minnesota Fringe is a Minneapolis-based nonprofit organization whose mission is to connect adventurous artists with adventurous audiences.
 The biggest way we do this is by organizing the Minnesota Fringe Festival, an annual eleven-day performing arts extravaganza.
-In 2012, we issued 46,280 tickets to 829 performances of 163 different shows.
+In 2013, we issued 50,007 tickets to 895 performances over 11 days.
 Fringe shows are 60 minutes or less and there's a 30-minute break between each show.

 Q. When is Fringe?